zencart/documentation/content/dev/contributing/tests.md

 `composer tests`

-in the root directory of your ZenCart install.
+in the root directory of your Zen Cart install.

 Currently, there are no local configuration requirements needed to run unit tests.